mzalimeni/iago/README.md

 ### Executing Your Test

+You can build and launch Iago from the command line by simply running the `run` script located in the project root from bash.
+Run with `--help` for usage instructions.

 Launch Iago from the distribution with `java` `-jar` *iago_jar* `-f` *your_config*.
 This will create the Iago processes for you and configure it to use your transactions.
 To kill a running job, add `-k` to your launch parameters: `java` `-jar` *iago_jar* `-f` *your_config* `-k`.

 If you launch your Iago job on your local machine and an old Iago job is still running, it probably won't get far: it will attempt to re-use a port and fail.
 You want to kill the running job, as described above.